 This is an accordion element with a series of buttons that open and close related content panels.

-The Summer 2023 & Fall 2023 Schedule of Classes has now been released.
+The Summer and Fall 2024 Schedule of Classes has now been released.
 All students declared in the Statistics major have been sent enrollment information via email.
 Here is a PDF copy of the information for those not declared or who might have missed the email.

 Students with questions are encouraged to reach out to the Statistics advisors via email, an appointment, or drop-in advising.